Contesting a Will Lawyer Sydney, NSW

 1

-We start with a confidential consultation to evaluate your eligibility to contest the Will and the merits of your potential claim for provision.
+We confidentially evaluate your eligibility to contest the Will & the merits of your potential claim for provision.

 2

-Our lawyers guide you in preparing a strong case, compiling all necessary evidence of your financial need and your relationship with the deceased.
+Our lawyers guide you in preparing a strong case, compiling all necessary evidence of your financial need & relationship.

 3

-We engage with the estate’s representatives on your behalf, aiming to resolve the dispute through skilled negotiation or compulsory mediation.
+We engage with the estate’s representatives, aiming to resolve your dispute through skilled negotiation or mediation to avoid court.

 4